Amaterazu7/AccountingExpress-API/README.md

 `` docker-compose up -d ``

+And that start to run a postgresql container, the app on ExpressJS and the UI on React.
+You can run the script file to have some data on the database.

 # Accounting Notebook API - Agile Engine Code Challenge:
 We are looking to build a money accounting system.
 The application should be a web service.
 It should not do any real “transactional” work, just emulate the financial transactions logic (debit and credit).